apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 ### Other Questions

-#### How to find image url from my website and Facebook pages?

-🙋Right-click the image > Select `Copy Image Address`

-#### How can I get image url for something I didn't post online?
+#### How can I obtain image url?

 🙋Try image hosting services, like [Imgbb](https://imgbb.com/) or [img.onl](https://img.onl/).
+After uploading an image to those websites, you will get an image url or a direct link that points directly to a specific image.

 #### Why the images are not shown properly?

-🙋Make sure you copy the image url - the internet address that points directly to a specific image, rather than an entire index, webpage or website.
-You can put url in address bar to test it out.
+🙋Make sure you copy the image url - the internet address that points directly to a specific image, rather than an entire index, webpage, or website.
+You can put the url in address bar to test it out.
 If you can see the image and only the image, then that's a working url.

+🙋Also try moving your images to a hosting service.

+#### How to find image url from my website and Facebook pages?

+🙋Right-click the image > Select `Copy Image Address`.
+However, we recommend using an image hosting service to ensure the image urls will always be valid.

 #### How can I get notification when someone places a new order?